-I am an African Caribbean descendant with my daddy being from a small, beautiful island in Grenada called Carriacou.
+I am an African Caribbean descendant with my daddy being from a small, beautiful island in Grenada, called Carriacou.
 I am of dual heritage, so my mother was white and English.
-I was raised by my daddy alone, as a black woman and within a Caribbean home and culture in Huddersfield, which is in the north of the UK, in West Yorkshire.
+I was raised by my daddy alone, as a black woman and within a Caribbean home and culture in Huddersfield, which is in the north of the UK, West Yorkshire.

 The horrifying murder of our brother George Floyd, in the USA erupted the rise of the Black Lives Matter movement once again, for many countries around the world.

 From the 25th May 2020 life changed as I knew it, myself and my brother would talk for hours on end, most days if not everyday and we would be sickened by what is happening in the States and in the UK.
 Our Black African Caribbean people have struggled and continue to struggle in the UK and I know what my daddy had to live through when he came to the UK back in 1961.
 My daddy and others from many different Caribbean islands in that era were promised a good life when they boarded the boat to sail here, they were promised work and that they would feel at home in their ‘Mother Country’.
 This sadly was not the case, finding somewhere to live and being able to enter establishments was difficult and near impossible.
 They experienced racism and fights with the Teddy Boys, it was far from what was promised to our people before they boarded the boat for a better life in the UK.